CADD-SC/CYP1A2-Inhibition-Prediction-Model/README.md

 ## Introduction ##

 Welcome to our repository, here we provide machine learning model to efficiently predict the CYP1A2 inhibition of target drug compounds in early stage drug discovery process.
-CYP1A2 being a significant member of Cytochrome P450 enzymes family, plays a crucila role in the biotransformation of various xenobiotics and endogenous compounds.Inhibition of CYP1A2 can lead to altered drug metabolism, resulting in increased drug levels, potential toxicity, and adverse drug interactions.
+CYP1A2 being a significant member of Cytochrome P450 enzymes family, plays a crucial role in the biotransformation of various xenobiotics and endogenous compounds.
+Inhibition of CYP1A2 can lead to altered drug metabolism, resulting in increased drug levels, potential toxicity, and adverse drug interactions.

 ## Classification criteria
 The model uses an IC<sub>50</sub> threshold: